 Elk Grove Dog Bite Lawyer

 Each year, hundreds of individuals are attacked by dogs.
 While many victims are children, dogs also commonly attack adults, including neighbors, joggers, and even postal workers.
 Many dogs attack for no reason.
 These unprovoked attacks might be due to a veterinary condition, such as rabies or the natural predisposition of the dog.Dog Owners Responsibility

 California holds dog owners responsible for the actions of their dogs.
 When someone decides to take on the responsibility of owning a domesticated animal like a dog, the individual also is also responsible for raising, training, and supervising that animal.
 If the animal exhibits aggressive behavior, it is the responsibility of the dog owner to correct that behavior or restrain the dog to prevent any biting incidents or dog attacks.

 If you were injured in a dog attack, you may have legal recourse against the dog owner.
-I have worked with Elk Grove dog injury victims for more than 33 years and have grown acutely familiar with California dog bite laws, Sacramento County courtroom procedures and practices, and the mechanics of proving and arguing a dog bite case.
+I have worked with Elk Grove dog injury victims since 1982 and have grown acutely familiar with California dog bite laws, Sacramento County courtroom procedures and practices, and the mechanics of proving and arguing a dog bite case.